QuantumBFS/SSSS/README.md

 Song Shan lake Spring School, with lectures, code challenge and happy fatty night.

-Dong Guan, Guang Zhou, China, from 5th May to 10th May, 2019.
+Song Shan Lake, Dong Guan, China, from 5th May to 10th May, 2019.

 ## Table of Contents
 1. Deep Learning